The ACC Network launched Thursday, Aug. 22,with Georgia Tech football having a prominent role early on.

 What about streaming services?

-YouTube TV, Hulu and PlayStation Vue are all linked.
+YouTube TV, Hulu LIVE TV and PlayStation Vue are all linked.
+(Search ACC Network for listings.)
 Games also be available on the ESPN app to authenticated cable subscribers.

 What providers don’t have agreements?

-With a week till launch, AT&T U-Verse, Comcast and the Dish Network, all of which have significant coverage in Atlanta, have not reached agreements.
+After launch, AT&T U-Verse, Comcast and the Dish Network, all of which have significant coverage in Atlanta, have yet to reach agreements.
 That represents about 47 million households.

 You can search your ZIP code on GetACCN.com for list of providers in your area.